How to Cope with Artificial Intelligence

 How to be social media savvy

-Be well informed (top news agencies and established media, preferably with contrasting political views, books from experts);
+Be well informed (check top news agencies and established media, preferably with contrasting political views, read books from experts);

-Regular social media detox (Sundays, holidays apart from last day, after 9pm, a whole month…);
+Regular social media detox (Sundays, holidays apart from first day, after 9pm, a whole month?…);

-Choose your favourite social media platform(s) and forget the others;
+Choose your favourite/rewarding social media platform(s) and forget the others;

-Only like, follow and comment accounts that are relevant to your brand/persona;
+Only like, follow and comment accounts that are relevant to your brand;

 Organise a schedule: have designated times to post and engage with your feed (15 min max);